-With the assistance of the Corporation's compensation advisors, the Reference Group described below was used in the 2023 total compensation review process for the NEOs.
-Recent market transactions have led to the withdrawal of three historically close peer companies from the group (namely Domtar Corporation, Norbord Inc. and Resolute Forest Products Inc.).
-Hence, the HR Committee took the opportunity in 2023 to review the selection criteria thoroughly, and as a result, the 2023 Reference Group consisted of 14 Canadian companies selected on the basis of one or more of the following criteria:
+With the assistance of the Corporation's compensation advisors, the reference group described below was used in the 2024 total compensation review process for the NEOs.
+The 2024 reference group consisted of fourteen (14) Canadian companies selected on the basis of one or more of the following criteria:

-- · Companies listed on the stock exchange; - Companies operating nationally or internationally; - Companies headquartered in North America; - · Companies with annual revenues between half and twice that of Cascades; - Companies in capital intensive manufacturing sectors (excluding oil and gas); and - Companies with a total number of employees similar to that of Cascades.
+- Companies listed on the stock exchange; - · Companies operating nationally or internationally; - · Companies headquartered in North America; - Companies with annual revenues between half and twice that of Cascades; - Companies in capital intensive manufacturing sectors (excluding oil and gas); and - Companies with a total number of employees similar to that of Cascades.